Skip navigation

 The Fellowships are funded through a grant from the German Academic Exchange Service (DAAD) with the generous support by the German Federal Foreign Office.

-During the academic year 2024-2025 research and related activities will focus on “the roles of the United States and Germany at a crucial moment in world history.”
+During the academic year 2025-2026 research and related activities will focus on “the roles of the United States and Germany at a crucial moment in world history.”
 DAAD Post-Doctoral Fellows will focus on this subject during a regular series of high-level seminars, peer review sessions, and opportunities for direct engagement with senior foreign policy practitioners and leading scholars of statecraft and world order.
-Each Fellow is expected to complete a research paper related to the theme during the period of residence.
+Each Fellow is expected to complete a research paper related to the theme during the period of residence in addition to continuing to work on their own research projects.
 The Fellows will also work with the Helmut Schmidt Distinguished Visiting Professor and the Kissinger Center on a German-US conference on issues of international security, historically informed statecraft and strategy and/or transatlantic relations taking place in Germany and a summer workshop on grand strategy and international security for early career academics and policymakers in Washington, D.C.

 Applicants for the DAAD Post-Doctoral Fellowships at SAIS must have a doctorate or be at the post-doctorate level, have demonstrated research capacity, and be fluent in English.
 EU and U.S. citizens are welcome to apply.
 EU citizens should be currently affiliated with a German university or research institution and be eligible for a J-1 visa.
 Preference will be given to those who are no more than 6 years beyond completing their dissertation, although others are also eligible.